Emotional bank account. What’s that?

-I’ve never heard of this term before until a couple of weeks ago while I was attending a professional development seminar, and it really stood out to me.
-If you’re like me, a newbie to this term don’t worry I’ll explain it all in a few.
+I’ve never heard of this term before until a couple of weeks ago while I was attending a professional development seminar.
+It really stood out to me; therefore if you’re like me, a newbie to this term don’t worry I’ll explain it all in a few.

 Just like a regular bank account, we have deposits and withdrawals in regards to our emotions.
 Deposits make us feel good – yay money in the bank; and withdrawals make us feel awful – damn I’m getting broke.
-On the flip side with out emotions, individuals can withdraw from us and deposit into us based on their words/actions.
+On the flip side with our emotions, individuals can also withdraw from us and deposit into us based on their words and actions.

-What’s important is the way in which we balance these areas.
-You can’t keep having someone take take from you and you also can’t be the only one giving to that person and vice versa.
+The important thing is the way in which we balance these accounts.
+Think of it as your work/life balance (or the ideal situation), but instead with your emotions.
+You can’t keep having someone take from you and you also can’t be the only one giving to that person and vice versa.
 Sometimes we may say or do stuff and not realize the effect it has on others, that’s why in each of our interactions we must not only think of ourselves.

 Here are a few ways in which a person (or yourself) may withdraw and deposit into an emotional bank account: